 One way is to use a listener (i.e. a TriggerListener, JobListener or SchedulerListener) that can notice the completion of a job/trigger and then immediately schedule a new trigger to fire.
 This approach can get a bit involved, since you'll have to inform the listener which job follows which - and you may need to worry about persistence of this information.
 See the listener org.quartz.listeners.JobChainingJobListener which ships with Quartz - as it already has some of this functionality.

 Another way is to build a Job that contains within its JobDataMap the name of the next job to fire, and as the job completes (the last step in its execute() method) have the job schedule the next job.
 Several people are doing this and have had good luck.
 Most have made a base (abstract) class that is a Job that knows how to get the job name and group out of the JobDataMap using pre-defined keys (constants) and contains code to schedule the identified job.
 This abstract Job's implementation of execute() delegates to an abstract template method such as "doWork()" (where the extending Job class's real work goes) and then it contains the code for scheduling the follow-up job.
 Then they simply make extensions of this class that included the work the job should do.
-The usage of 'durable' jobs helps the application define all the jobs and once with their proper data, without yet creating triggers to fire them (other than one trigger to fire the first job in the chain).
+The usage of 'durable' jobs, or the overloaded addJob(JobDetail, boolean, boolean) method (added in Quartz 2.2) helps the application define all the jobs at once with their proper data, without yet creating triggers to fire them (other than one trigger to fire the first job in the chain).